Skip to main content

 This concept is simpler than it sounds.
 In most countries, a business can operate in two ways:

-With its own legal identity -- the company has its own tax ID, different from yours.
-It's a separate legal entity: it has its own bank accounts, its own obligations, its own bookkeeping.
-In Clatri, this translates to an independent entity: fully separated from your personal entity, with its own data across all domains.
+With its own legal personality — the company has its own tax ID, different from yours.
+It's a separate legal entity: with its own bank accounts, its own obligations, its own bookkeeping.
+In Clatri, this maps to an independent entity: completely separated from your personal entity, with its own data across all domains.

-Without its own legal identity -- you operate as an individual with commercial activity.
+Without legal personality — you operate as a natural person with commercial activity.
 Your business uses your same tax ID.
-This is common for informal businesses, freelancers, or early-stage ventures.
-In Clatri, this translates to a sub-entity: a business entity that depends on your personal entity.
+This is common in informal businesses, freelancers, or startups that are just beginning.
+In Clatri, this maps to a sub-entity: a business entity that depends on your personal entity.

 The practical difference matters: